 LinkedIn can be a powerful connection tool for business-to-business (B2B) companies.
 This is especially true for healthcare companies that sell to healthcare payers and providers.

-LinkedIn offers 2 main areas of opportunity for B2B healthcare marketing.
+There are two main areas of opportunity for healthcare marketing on Linkedin.

 Ready to Grow?

 LinkedIn offers advertising to generate leads, drive traffic to your website or landing page, and build brand awareness through a number of different ad formats, including sponsored content and sponsored messaging.

 Simply put, Linkedin advertising allows you to guarantee getting a message in front of the healthcare decision makers you’re targeting, unlike organic (non-paid) Linkedin strategies.